 Students will be able to give an effective oral presentation that educates the class on a supplementary topic.

-Students will be able to critically analyse the use of terms like “health” and “disease.”
+Students will be able to explain and analyze the different perspectives and meanings of the terms “health” and “disease.”

 Mode of instruction

 This course will proceed primarily as a seminar, meeting for two 2-hour sessions per week.
-Each class will center on discussion of an assigned reading, with remarks or a short (guest) lecture by the professor and student presentations of supplementary texts.
-One weekly seminar will be dedicated to an historical case study, while the other weekly seminar will focus on a more contemporary case study.
-There will also be an excursion to a relevant historical collection.
+Each class will center on discussion of an assigned reading, with remarks or a short lecture by the professor and brief student presentations of supplementary texts.
+The instructor may also provide reading questions in advance of class, along with suggestions and strategies for digesting the assigned material.
+Instead of web-postings students will be asked to respond in writing to questions posed at the start of some class sessions.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.